cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 The different levels are modeled based on real-life use cases, ranging from lotteries to ICOs to automated royalty agreements.

+## Cipher Shastra

+The [Cipher Shastra](https://ciphershastra.com/) project is an effort to help you sharpen your security skills by solving CTF-like challenges from the fields of Blockchain Security, Smart Contract Exploitation and Cryptography.

+**Protip**: Some of the challenges have writeups listed at the bottom of the page you can use if you ever get stuck.

 ## OpenZeppelin Blog

 Staying on top of the fast moving Smart Contract security landscape is as important as learning the basics through books, blog posts and tutorials.